Important Notice: March 2020

 - UW Procurement Card Services 206-543-5252

 Request cancellation of your UW Travel Card by emailing firstname.lastname@example.org with the name and the last 4 digits of the account number.
-Please note, upon separation from the UW, outstanding balances must be paid in full and cancelled card will need to be turned in to your department.
+Please note, upon separation from the UW, outstanding balances must be paid in full and canceled card will need to be turned in to your department.